Copper Banking review

 - Automatic savings tools.
 Teens can divide their money into different savings buckets and have funds automatically deposited into them when they fund their account.
 They can also set up shared goals with friends and family.

-- Financial quizzes.
-Your teen develops good spending, saving and giving habits through interactive quizzes in the mobile app.
+- Financial education.
+Your teen develops good spending, saving and giving habits through interactive quizzes and videos in the mobile app.
+They can even earn money for watching some of the videos and taking a short quiz that comes after.

 - Fraud monitoring.
 Features ’round the clock fraud monitoring to help keep your teen’s money safe from suspicious activity.